Kim Young-gwon: International career

 Kim's first international tournament was the Universiade.
 He played the 2009 Summer Universiade for South Korean Universiade team.

 In the 2009 FIFA U-20 World Cup, Kim was the regular center defender of South Korean under-20 team, and scored a goal during the last group match against the United States, which resulted South Korea's advancing to the knockout stage.

 Kim also played the 2009 Asian Indoor Games for the South Korea national futsal team.

 Kim won the bronze medal with South Korean under-23 team in the 2010 Asian Games.
 Afterwards, he was named in the primary list for the 2011 AFC Asian Cup, but he wasn't selected for the final squad.

 In the 2012 Summer Olympics, South Korean Olympic football team finished third, winning its first-ever Olympic football medal.
 Kim was regarded as a notable player among the bronze medalists.

 Kim was a member of South Korea's squad for the 2014 FIFA World Cup and started in all of the team's group matches.
 South Korea drew with Russia, and lost to Algeria and Belgium in the group stage.
 His defense wasn't good this time, especially against Algerian players.

 At the 2015 AFC Asian Cup, Kim scored the second goal in South Korea's 2–0 semi-final defeat of Iraq on 26 January 2015, putting the nation into the Asian Cup final for the first time since 1988.
 However, South Korea failed to bring the trophy after losing the final to Australia.

 Kim was named in South Korea's squad for the 2018 FIFA World Cup in Russia.
 He showed outstanding plays unlike four years ago, becoming a great leader of South Korean defenders.
 Furthermore, in the final group match against Germany, he scored in the 91st minute to knock out the defending world champions, coupled with a second goal minutes later by Son Heung-min.

 In the 2022 FIFA World Cup, Kim scored a goal in South Korea's crucial match against Portugal to level the score 1–1, followed by Hwang Hee-chan's goal in stoppage time, which promoted South Korea to the round of 16.
-In the round of 16, Kim played his 100th cap for the national team against Brazil, with Korea going on to lose 4-1.
+In the round of 16, Kim played his 100th cap for the national team against Brazil, with Korea went on to lose 4–1.